 Lambda-Cy.
-11.4% lambda cyhalothrin.
+Silencer, Warrior II, Karate Z - lambda cyhalothrin.
 Fall armyworm and grasshoppers.
 Pasture and rangeland grass, grass grown for hay and silage and grass grown for seed.
 Pasture and rangeland grass may be used for used for grazing or cut for forage 0 days after application.
 Do not cut grass to be dried and harvested for hay until 7 days after the last application.
 Restricted use insecticide.

-Mustang Max.
-9.6% zeta-cypermethrin.
+Mustang Max - zeta-cypermethrin.
 Fall armyworm and grasshoppers.
-Applications may be made up to 0 days for forage and hay, 7 days for straw and seed screenings.
+Applications may be made up to 0 days for forage and hay.
 Restricted use insecticide.

-Tombstone Helios.
-25% cyfluthrin.
+Tombstone - cyfluthrin.
 Fall armyworm and grasshoppers.
 Pasture, rangeland, grass grown for hay and seed.
 Zero days to grazing or harvesting hay.
 Restricted use insecticide.